-The following funds have been enacted in legislation but had no activity in FY15 and are not presented in this report:
+The following funds have been enacted in legislation but had no activity in FY16 and are not presented in this report:

-Temporary Holding Fund - to account for cumulative tax revenues during the fiscal year in excess of permissible tax revenues as defined in Chapter 62F, Section 6A of the General Laws.
+Temporary Holding Fund - to account for cumulative tax revenues during the fiscal year in excess of permissible tax revenues as defined in Chapter 62F, Section 6A of the MGL.
 The fund balance in the fund closes annually to the Stabilization Fund to the extent of expenditures from that fund.
 Any remaining balance transfers to the General Fund.
-This fund was repealed effective January 1, 2013.
+The mechanism transferring tax revenues to the fund was repealed effective January 1, 2013, but the fund itself was not repealed.